-- 1 Mounting If desired, mount the device into a free slot of a 19" rack. - 2 LAN connect the LANCOM VPN to your LAN or to an individual PC.
+1 Mounting - If desired, mount the device into a free slot of a 19" rack.

+(2) LAN - connect the LANCOM router to your LAN or to an individual PC.
 For that purpose, plug the included network cable (green plugs) into the LAN connector of the device 4 and the other end into a free network connecting socket of your local network, into a free socket of a hub/switch or into the network socket of an individual PC.